alephium/www/src/content/news/hashrate-series-3-cryptohall-24-7ad1533701f4/index.md

 title: 'Hashrate Series #3: CryptoHall 24'
 ---

 _The blockchain hashrate is directly correlated with network security.
 As a Proof-of-work blockchain, Alephium relies on active ecosystem actors to sustain and improve Alephium’s reliability.
-This series is about them, and after_ <a href="https://medium.com/@alephium/hashrate-series-1-nicehash-ee0936adf899" data-href="https://medium.com/@alephium/hashrate-series-1-nicehash-ee0936adf899"><em>Nicehash</em></a> _and_ <a href="https://medium.com/@alephium/hashrate-series-2-goldshell-93cc51a86640" data-href="https://medium.com/@alephium/hashrate-series-2-goldshell-93cc51a86640"><em>Goldshell</em></a>_, please welcome CryptoHall 24._
+This series is about them, and after_ <a href="https://medium.com/@alephium/hashrate-series-1-nicehash-ee0936adf899" ><em>Nicehash</em></a> _and_ <a href="https://medium.com/@alephium/hashrate-series-2-goldshell-93cc51a86640" ><em>Goldshell</em></a>_, please welcome CryptoHall 24._

 Here, Frederick shares his crypto journey, and how CryptoHall24 came to be.
 Here’s the full video interview.
 If you prefer reading, find the full (slightly edited) transcript below.

 `video: https://www.youtube.com/watch?v=UvXz443eWng`

 #### This is the first video interview in our Hashrate series, which is usually in written format.
-A few months ago, <a href="https://youtu.be/XudpYH4znnQ?feature=shared" data-href="https://youtu.be/XudpYH4znnQ?feature=shared">you interviewed Maud</a>, and it was an enjoyable experience for everyone.
+A few months ago, <a href="https://youtu.be/XudpYH4znnQ?feature=shared" >you interviewed Maud</a>, and it was an enjoyable experience for everyone.
 So, welcome again.

 Thank you!